 Kate is art director, designer and when given half a chance, creative envelope pusher.
-With 15 years in healthcare, she loves the chemistry between insights and ideas.
-It helps campaigns connect with patient and HCP alike.
+With 16 years in healthcare, she loves the chemistry between insights and ideas that help campaigns connect with patient and HCP alike.

 Kate’s career began in New Zealand.
 She applied her design skills to a diverse range of categories – everything from luxury homewares to animal health.
 New opportunities brought her to Sydney and her accent hasn’t been the same since.
 Kate joined the McCann Healthcare team where her creativity and love of fresh thinking has become an essential part of its success.

 Kate has worked for some of the biggest names in the health and wellness space.
 Along the way her campaigns have been recognised in numerous international award shows, including The Global Awards, Cannes and CLIO Health.

 When the work-life balance tips in Kate’s favour, she can be found raising two little people, solving boulder problems at the climbing gym and trying to prevent her puggle from ingesting ethernet cables

 Kristina is a healthcare communications specialist with 20 years of experience in the Australian and global healthcare sector.
 Kristina’s career includes invaluable international experience working in the UK for various clients across Europe and an extensive portfolio of therapeutic areas including oncology, immuno-oncology, respiratory, gastroenterology, endocrinology, pain medicine, neurology, rheumatology, cardiovascular, dermatology, immunology and rare diseases.